-Students that have been at The Oaks during their 8th grade year will have the following statement added to the Notes section of their transcript: This student has had Algebra I and U.S. History in 8th Grade."
+Students that have been at The Oaks during their 7th and 8th grade years will have the following statement added to the Notes section of their transcript if the student is on the advanced math track: "This student has had Algebra I in 7th Grade and Algebra II and U.S. History in 8th Grade."; or the following statement if the student is on the standard math track: "this student has had Algebra I and U.S. History in 8th Grade."